venkateshragi/KodeBeagle/resources/TestPlan.md

 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/153'> #153 </a>
 1. Using KodeBeagle for the first time should produce a Legal Notice dialog.
 2. It should have two options "Accept" and "Decline"
-3. On clicking "Accept" that dialog should disappear and allows you to use kode beagle.
+3. On clicking "Accept" that dialog should disappear and allows you to use KodeBeagle.
 4. On clicking "Decline" IDE should restart and kodebeagle is disabled.<br>
 <img src='screenshots/legalNotice.png'/>